-One way to gain customers’ loyalty and keep your business at the top of their hearts is by building a strong emotional connection with them.
+One way to gain customers’ loyalty and keep your business at the top of their hearts is by building a solid emotional connection with them.

-The same research conducted on 9000 customers shows that honesty and trust have the biggest influence on customers’ loyalty.
+The same research conducted on 9000 customers shows that honesty and trust significantly influence customers’ loyalty.

-This implies that customers’ loyalty can be built through emotional connection, and 82% of customers who are emotionally bonded will surely buy from brands they are loyal to.
-You see the flow?
-Connect with them emotionally, they become loyal, and always patronize your brand.
+This implies that customers’ loyalty can be built through emotional connection, and 82% of emotionally bonded customers will surely buy from brands they are loyal to.
+Do you see the flow?
+Connect with them emotionally; they become loyal and always patronize your brand.

 11. Italians are the most emotionally engaged with brands (65%)

-The best strategy for marketing products to customers is by targeting their subconscious minds.
+The best strategy for marketing products to customers is to target their subconscious minds.
 You want to touch that part your customer has no control of.

 According to a study, 95% of purchase decisions are determined by subconscious factors.
-The biggest subconscious factor that partakes in the buying decision is emotion.
-The way you make a customer feel about your product will determine if they will buy or not.
+The most significant subconscious factor that partakes in the buying decision is emotion.
+How you make a customer feel about your product will determine if they will buy or not.

-Emotion is what really drives the purchasing behaviours, and also the decision-maker.
+Emotion is what really drives the purchasing behaviors and also the decision-maker.

-Luxury goods is a good example.
-It targets our self-worth and status in the world so we are compelled to buy them just to feel among the high status.
+Luxury goods are a good example.
+It targets our self-worth and status globally, so we are compelled to buy them to feel among the high class.

 Read Also: Best Free 60 day Web Hosting Trial